jp-nguyen/dot-files/README.md

 I don't have much experience in configuring my environment yet, but as I get more experience and learn more overall, these files should be more customized.

+## Motivations for bash\_profile

+I was aiming to make Terminal similar to my Linux terminal back at my old internship, so I first updated the colors of ls.
+Defaulting to a black background, I noticed that colored text looked better to me in bold, so all instances of colored text on black were bold.
+This carried over when I customized my PS1 variable.